turbot/tailpipe-plugin-aws/docs/tables/aws_vpc_flow_log/queries.md

 ## Detection Examples

-### Identify traffic from a suspicious IP
+### Identify Traffic from a Suspicious IP

 Check if a specific IP is sending or receiving traffic.
+This is useful for investigating potential threats or monitoring known suspicious IPs.

 ```sql
 select